LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/002-deploy-glue-jobs.md

 #### Advanced optional input variables:

-The default values for the following optional input variables are generally fine don't need to be changed.
+The default values for the following optional input variables are generally fine and don't need to be changed.

 - **max_concurrent_runs_of_glue_job** (optional): Max number of concurrent runs for the Glue job.
 The is set to **1** by default.
 - **trigger_enabled** (optional): Set to **`false`** to disable scheduled or conditional triggers for the Glue job.